 Writing Prompt 12: Success depends upon previous preparation, and without such preparation there is sure to be failure.

 There are many, many examples of this.
-For example, if you don’t study before a test, you’re more likely to fail.
-If you don’t have a speech written out, you may drone on and on off topic.
+If you don’t study before a test, you’re more likely to fail.
+If you don’t have a speech written out, you may drone on and on.
 If you don’t practice at a sport and do the drills required, you’ll probably end up being a mediocre athlete.
 Can you think of a time when you did not prepare, when you should have?
 What were the end results?

 Writing Prompt 13: Before you embark on a journey of revenge, dig two graves. –